josephluck/qmk-corne-keyboard/README.md

 The keymap and configuration is available in the `/keyboards/crkbd/keymaps/joseph_luck` directory.

 This build has OLED support.
-It can be turned off in `rules.mk`
+It can be turned on or off in `rules.mk`

 ### Principles